 The PUCT maintains a state-run shopping site, the Power to Choose, to help consumers shop for electricity plans.
 However, there’s an overwhelming number of plans to consider, with fine print, gimmicks and gotchas.
 That’s why we created ElectricityPlans.com.

 Read more about the Power to Choose>>

 Compare Electricity Rates in Texas and Shop for Electricity Plans

 ElectricityPlans.com was created to help customers compare and shop for the best electricity rates and plans in Texas.
 (The folks that run this website live in the Great State of Texas.
 So yee-haw, y’all!)
 We figured if we found it hard to shop for electricity plans in TX, other people might find it confusing too.

 When you shop ElectricityPlans.com, you shop from a select list of quality providers.
 We only feature quality plans, and we help you understand the fine print.
-We also have articles that help you learn how to shop for an electricity plan, and how to switch electricity plans.
+We also have articles that help you learn how to shop for an electricity plan.
 Or learn everything in one place with The Definitive Guide to Shopping for Electricity in Texas.

 The options are almost endless, but ElectricityPlans.com features only the best electricity plans for you, and works with PUCT-approved retail electricity providers.

 Can Someone Help Me Choose the Best Electricity Plan?